Student Financial Services

 Review your financial aid offer and complete your next steps to accept or decline optional financial aid offers like work-study and direct student loans.
 June is a great time to complete this so that your accepted aid will show as a pending credit on your student bill.

-By the end of June make sure you have also established a proxy to receive billing notifications and to view and pay to your student account and have completed your student health insurance decision.
+By the end of June make sure you have set up proxy access and authorized payer access for your parent(s), family members, or supporters so they can view and discuss your billing and financial aid information, and have completed your student health insurance decision.

 Complete Your Tasks in the UVM Aid Verification Portal